3 Problems that Made My VW GTI Ownership Experience a Challenge

 Leaky sunroof drains

-An issue with sunroof-equipped used VW GTI models meant that slowly and silently, they would lose their ability to channel water.
+An issue with sunroof-equipped used VW GTI models meant that slowly and silently, it lost its ability to channel water.
 The company has admitted that several issues relating to the sunroof can cause problems over time, and even NHTSA has weighed in.

 Cracked sunroof frames can make it impossible to fully close the sunroof, which is a problem all it’s own.
 Drain tube obstructions are also remarkably common, causing water to backup and channel through areas it doesn’t belong.
 GTI owners have reported water leaking from the headliner, into the dash, and even through the rear hatch.
 This leads to further problems including mold, electrical shorts, and backup camera malfunctions, to name a few.